-[0141] As an illustration, consider the following example.
-Imagine that the signal x(t) in Panel I is an electrical current which we measure with the ammeter of Panel Ia.
+As an illustration, consider the following example.
+Imagine that the signal x(t) in Panel I is an electrical current which we measure with the ammeter of Panel IIa.
 The scale of the ammeter is calibrated in units of current, and D is our reading of this scale.
 Then $F{\Delta D}(D-x)$ can be interpreted as the probability that our measurement (reading) D exceeds the "true" value of the input current x, and ΔD is indicative of the precision of the instrument (ammeter).
 Thus $F{\Delta D}[D-x(t)]$ (Panel IIIa) is just such probability with respect to a time-varying input signal, and this probability is now a function of both threshold and time.
-Notice that this function
+Notice that this function is represented in a three-dimensional rectangular coordinate system by a surface, which is the geometric locus of the points whose coordinates t, D, and z satisfy Eq.
+(5).
+Thus the methodological purpose of the measurements by a means of discriminators and probes can be phrased as "raising" the 5 "flat" problem of the analysis of the curve on a plane into the "embossed" surface problem of a three-dimensional space.
+This alone enables new methods of analysis of the signal x(t), and allows more effective solutions of the existing problems of the prior methods.
+As a simple analogy, consider the problem of constructing four equilateral triangles out of six wooden matches.
+This task cannot be achieved on a plane, but can be easily accomplished by constructing a tetrahedron in a three-dimensional space.

-$$z=F{\Delta D}[D\times x(t)]=f(t, D) \tag{5}$$
+$$z = F{\Delta D}[D - x(t)] = f(t, D)$$ (5)